-Jacob Funk Kirkegaard, senior fellow, has been associated with the Institute since 2002.
-Before joining the Institute, he worked with the Danish Ministry of Defense, the United Nations in Iraq, and in the private financial sector.
-He is a graduate of the Danish Army’s Special School of Intelligence and Linguistics with the rank of first lieutenant; the University of Aarhus in Aarhus, Denmark; the Columbia University in New York; and received his PhD from Johns Hopkins University, School of Advanced International Studies.
-He is coeditor of Transatlantic Economic Challenges in an Era of Growing Multipolarity (2012), author of The Accelerating Decline in America’s High-Skilled Workforce: Implications for Immigration Policy (2007), coauthor of US Pension Reform: Lessons from Other Countries (2009) and Transforming the European Economy (2004), and assisted with Accelerating the Globalization of America: The Role for Information Technology (2006).
+Jacob Funk Kirkegaard, a senior fellow, has been associated with the Institute since 2002.
+Before joining the Institute, he worked with the Danish Ministry of Defense, the United Nations in Iraq, and the private financial sector.
+He is a graduate of the Danish Army’s Special School of Intelligence and Linguistics with the rank of first lieutenant; the University of Aarhus in Aarhus, Denmark; the Columbia University in New York; and received his Ph.D. from Johns Hopkins University, School of Advanced International Studies.
+He is co-editor of Transatlantic Economic Challenges in an Era of Growing Multipolarity (2012), author of The Accelerating Decline in America’s High-Skilled Workforce: Implications for Immigration Policy (2007), coauthor of US Pension Reform: Lessons from Other Countries (2009) and Transforming the European Economy (2004), and assisted with Accelerating the Globalization of America: The Role for Information Technology (2006).
 His current research focuses on European economies and reform, foreign direct investment trends and estimations, pension systems, demographics, offshoring, high-skilled immigration, and the impact of information technology.

-While inward migration to the EU has, as a result of sustained and intentional liberalization of migration rules in recent decades, exceeded that into the United States, the recent spike in refugee arrivals, especially in Greece and Italy, has put the EU under unprecedented political and economic strain.
-Politically, it is evident that the current EU migration policy framework with open internal borders, decentralized national control of external borders, and national rules for residency and asylum is not sustainable, though it is unclear what can be agreed to replace it.
+While inward migration to the EU has, as a result of sustained and intentional liberalization of migration rules in recent decades, exceeded that in the United States, the recent spike in refugee arrivals, especially in Greece and Italy, has put the EU under unprecedented political and economic strain.
+Politically, it is evident that the current EU migration policy framework with open internal borders, decentralized national control of external borders, and national rules for residency and asylum is not sustainable, though it is unclear what can be agreed upon to replace it.
 Meanwhile, economically, EU members have an appalling record in employing non-EU28 migrants, often 15-20 percentage points less likely to be employed than native or EU28 workers.
-Differentials of this magnitude will not only be politically contentious, but could prove ultimately financially unsustainable for tax/contributory based European social models.
+Differentials of this magnitude will not only be politically contentious but could prove ultimately financially unsustainable for tax/contributory-based European social models.
 Europe may have to adopt previously unpalatable labor market reforms to ensure the economic integration of its new non-EU28 migrant workforce.

 Professor William F. McDonald